solstice23/typst-ribbony/docs/manual.typ

 - `from`: The id of the source node.
 - `to`: The id of the target node.
 - `size`: The size of the edge.
 If it is an undirected edge, it will be the a array of two numbers, representing the size in both directions.
-- ..other-attrs: Any other custom attributes defined in the adjacency list's `edge-attrs` dictionary will also be included here. `style` is a special attribute that will be used for edge style override in drawing process.
+- `..other-attrs`: Any other custom attributes defined in the adjacency list's `edge-attrs` dictionary will also be included here. `style` is a special attribute that will be used for edge style override in drawing process.

 #def
 ```